GalacticFog/gestalt-k8s-install/README.md

 * PV support on the underlying infrastructure

 A workstation for running the installer:
-* Mac OS, Linux, or Windows with Linux environment installed
+* Mac OS or Linux
 * kubectl configured for the target cluster
-* Helm installed
+* Helm installed (Optional, helm will be downloaded by the installer if not already present)

 ## Installation instructions